ppkn/MATH3710/repairs/repair.md

-Let's get started with R.  This first data set is small so we have the data loaded into two variables: minutes and units.
+Let's get started with simple linear regression using R.  This first data set is small so we have the data loaded into two variables: minutes and units.
 We then put them together with the cbind function and store the result in a new variable called repair.

 ```r